mgmediadev/demo-medicalcare/README.md

-## Getting Started
+## To visualize this exercise

-to visualize this exercise, you can perform the following actions:
+You can perform the following actions:

 ```bash
 git clone https://github.com/mgmediadev/demo-medicalcare.git